Bihari Litti Chokha – The Most Famous Dish of Bihar

 Five Most Famous Resturant for Litti Chokha, You Should Try

-1. Tu Litti Mein Chokha – One of the most highly rated spots for traditional Litti Chokha with authentic flavors and consistent quality.
+1. Tu Litti Mein Chokha – One of the most highly rated spots for traditional Litti Chokha with authentic flavours and consistent quality.

 2. Sattu the Bati chokha THE TASTE OF BIHAR – Loved for its smoky, rustic taste and generous portions of chokha.

-3. Sahu Litti Chokha – A must-visit if you want a classic roadside experience with rich flavor and perfect ghee-dipped litti.
+3. Sahu Litti Chokha – A must-visit if you want a classic roadside experience with rich flavour and perfect ghee-dipped litti.

 4. RajNath Best Litti Chokha – Highly popular fast-food style eatery in Noida, known for delicious and affordable litti chokha.